2012-13 Michigan Men's Basketball Roster

 Throughout his coaching career, Alexander has developed over 80 percent of his former front court players to gain opportunities to play professional basketball at various levels.

 Alexander received the President's Award as UDM's most outstanding senior student-athlete, and graduated in 1999 with a bachelor's of science in business administration and finance.
-After graduation, he went to work for the Detroit Pistons as a Player Programs Coordinator, then left to return to the court as a member of the world-famous Harlem Globetrotters.
-During his two seasons (2000-01) with the Trotters, Alexander played basketball in 13 countries, while also directing several camps for the team around the United States.
+After graduation, he went to work for the Detroit Pistons as a Player Programs Coordinator, before returning to the court as a member of the Harlem Globetrotters.
+During his two seasons (2000-01), Alexander played basketball in 13 countries, while also directing several camps for the team around the United States.

 Additionally, he served as an "Advance Ambassador" for the Globetrotters, performing public relations duties, while making media and school appearances.
-In 2002, all past and current Globetrotters were inducted into the Naismith Memorial Basketball Hall of Fame.
+In 2002, he along with all past and current Globetrotters were inducted into the Naismith Memorial Basketball Hall of Fame.

 Alexander and his wife, Kesha, have one son, Mekhi.

 |2008-10||Western Michigan University||Assistant Coach|

 |2010-11||Michigan||21-14||9-9||t-4th||NCAA, Second Round|